-Tracy C. Davis Barber Professor of Performing Arts, Professor of English & Theatre
+Tracy C. Davis Barber Professor of Performing Arts; Professor of English and Theatre

 Tracy C. Davis is a specialist in performance theory, theatre historiography, and research methodology.
 She edits the book series Cambridge Studies in Theatre and Performance Theory.
 She is Director of the Graduate School's Excellence in Doctoral Mentoring initiative and Chair of Northwestern University Press's Editorial Board.
 She is Immediate Past-President of the American Society for Theatre Research and a member of the Board of Directors for Performance Studies International.

 Harvard University, University of Glasgow, Bristol University, Queen's University (Kingston), University of Calgary, Queen Mary University London, and Northwestern University (since 1991).

 Theatre and Performance Theory - General Editor, Cambridge University Press.

 Contributing Editor - TDR: The Drama Review

 Editorial Board - Performance Studies book series, Museum Tusculanum Press

 Series Editor (monographs) - Global Theatre Histories (in development)

 Selected Academic Awards, Honors, and Research Grants: